-Nationalities 4.1
+4.1 Nationalities

-One of the conditions of being a host for Elac is that there must never be more than one student speaking the same language staying in your home at the same time unless we make special arrangements with you to the contrary or if they come paired up according to their sharing preferences.
+One of the conditions of being a host for Elac is that there must never be more than one student speaking the same language staying in your home at the same time unless we make special arrangements with you to the contrary.
 This is often a contractual obligation we make to our students in our promotional material and therefore if the above is not adhered to, Elac reserves the right to remove the students immediately and only pay you for the nights the student/s were accommodated.